 Infections are more common in prosthetic joints than in natural joints.
 They are frequently caused by perioperative inoculations of bacteria into the joint or by postoperative bacteremia resulting from skin infection, pneumonia, dental procedures, invasive instrumentation, urinary tract infection, or possibly falls.

-There is a history of a fall within 2 weeks of symptom onset in about 25% of patients and of prior surgical revisions in about 20%.
+In patients with prosthetic joint infectious arthritis, there is a history of a fall within 2 weeks of symptom onset in about 25% of patients and of prior surgical revisions in about 20%.

 Some patients have had a postoperative wound infection that appeared to resolve, satisfactory postoperative recovery for many months, and then development of persistent joint pain at rest and during weight bearing.